 Although tortelli is plural and sounds inviting, the portion is actually a single tiny piece that will disappoint.
 The taste is sophisticated – perhaps a little too buttery – but too small.
 On the other hand, the sea bass is a generous portion for a cicchetto, folded in a delicious crispy rice paper and lying on a tasty fennel broth.

 2. Polpo – 6 Maiden Lane, WC2E 7NA

 After the great success of Polpo in Soho, the company decided to expand and hit the foodie hot-stop in Covent Garden.
-The atmosphere is a mix between an Italian bar and trattoria (tavern), and the choice on the menu is quite wide.
+The atmosphere is somewhere between an Italian bar and trattoria (tavern), and the choice on the menu is quite wide.
 Of six cicchetti on offer, you’ll be able to taste four.
-We tried all of them: Arancini with Oregano will satisfy your palate with a gentle but pungent taste, Potato & Parmesan Crocchette are a solid filler, the Smoked Salmon, Beetroot & Horseradish doesn’t look or taste Italian – I would not go for it – Ricotta Squash & Sage Crostini is pleasant at first bite but then becomes heavy, Fried Ox Tongue & Balsamic is the more sophisticated cicchetto on offer whereas the Chopped Liver Crostini a classic, tasty pâté.
+We tried all of them: Arancini with Oregano will satisfy your palate with a gentle but pungent taste, Potato & Parmesan Crocchette are a solid filler, the Smoked Salmon, Beetroot & Horseradish doesn’t look or taste Italian – I would not go for it – Ricotta Squash & Sage Crostini is pleasant at first bite but then becomes heavy, Fried Ox Tongue & Balsamic is the more sophisticated cicchetto on offer, the Chopped Liver Crostini a classic, tasty pâté.

 Even though Polpo boasts the most diverse offer, the quality doesn’t fully meet the expectations.

 3. San Carlo Cicchetti – 215 Piccadilly, W1J 9HL